Skip to main content

 The Central Role of Estradiol in Cognitive Function

-Estradiol, the most potent form of estrogen, is a key regulator of in both women and men.
+Estradiol, the most potent form of estrogen, is a key regulator of brain health in both women and men.
 In men, a portion of testosterone is converted into estradiol directly within brain tissue by an enzyme called aromatase.
 This locally produced estradiol is vital for male cognitive function.

 In women, circulating estradiol produced by the ovaries provides systemic support to the brain.
 When GnRH modulators halt the production of sex hormones, they effectively create a state of profound estradiol deficiency in the brain for both sexes.